pacojq/pacojq.github.io/_posts/2020-07-03-introducing-xaloc-engine.md

   - **ECS**.
 Although I don't really want to deep dive on this one, I want Xaloc running with the closest I can get to an Entity-Component-System approach. [entt](https://github.com/skypjack/entt) is a good starting point.
   - **Multi-platform development.** Have Xaloc running in Windows, Linux and Mac.
-While I've got a bunch of experience in languages such as C#, Java of JavaSccript, they all have huge trait in common: they're platform-agnostic.
+While I've got a bunch of experience in languages such as C#, Java of JavaScript, they all have huge trait in common: they're platform-agnostic.
   With Xaloc, I want to learn how to develop a native application which can run in different platforms.
   - **Rendering APIs.** I'm putting this one at the very end because it's maybe the most